Face ID is so much better than a fingerprint sensor

 The iPhone X sees Apple switch out its usual LCD screen tech for an OLED panel for the first time.
 Samsung, Google and many other Android phone makers have been using this technology for some time now, and it’s nice to see Apple finally joining the fray with a product other than the Apple Watch.
 This is also the highest-resolution screen ever on an iPhone, with a slightly odd 2436 x 1125 pixels, plus there’s support for the DCI P3 colour gamut and Dolby Vision HDR.

 OLEDs offer better contrast, true blacks and a more colourful picture, but they’re not always perfect.
 The LG panels used by Google in thePixel 2 XL have come in for plenty of criticism for poor viewing angles and an odd blue tinge.
-Even the excellent screen on the Samsung Galaxy S8 is prone to suffering poor viewing angles.
+Even the excellent screens on the Samsung Galaxy S9 and S9 Plus are prone to suffering poor viewing angles.

 The iPhone X’s screen also benefits from True Tone, which alters the screen temperature depending on the environment you’re in.
 3D Touch makes a return, too, allowing you to perform alternative actions on applying different levels of pressure on the screen.